mondrag3/bh_analysis/README.md

 Note: Numbers of entries in histograms are not numbers of events, but numbers of ntuple entries.
 These are not the same for real ntuples.

 ### merge_parts
-* Purpose: Merge together different kinds of ntuples (born, real, integrated-subtraction, virtual).
+* Purpose: Merge together histograms for different kinds of ntuples (born, real, integrated-subtraction, virtual).
 * Output: Root file in the same format with merged histograms.
 * Usage example: `./bin/merge_parts NLO.root B.root RS.root I.root V.root`